-Course Number: SWP 02 Number of Credits: 4 (Four)
+Course Number: SWP 02 (Three)

+Number of Credits: 3

-- Camp: The First Year students will be taken to Rural /Tribal Camp for a period of 7 days to 10 days to experience the Rural/Tribal living and understand the problems of Rural / Tribal Community. - Concurrent Filed work: Students will be placed for about 15 days in various Corporation Schools in Coimbatore city to practice School Social Work.
-The students under the guidance of the Faculty supervisor are expected to assist the school authorities in identifying the problematic children, Learning disabled etc. and try to rehabilitate them. - The students are expected to submit a report both on the camp and field practicum supported by a certificate from the Head of the institution.
+The First Year Students will be taken to Rural /Tribal Camp for a period of 8 days to 10 days to experience the rural living and understand the problems of Rural / Tribal Community.
+Concurrent Filed work: Students will be placed for about 17 days in around Coimbatore in various Corporation Schools to practice School Social Work.
+The students will be evaluated on the basis of a Viva -voce examination.

+III SEMESTER

-III SEMESTER SOCIAL WORK WITH PERSONS WITH DISABILITIES
+SOCIAL WORK WITH PERSONS WITH DISABILITIES